zero-knowledge · open source · self-destructing

 Everything is encrypted and decrypted in your browser with AES-256-GCM.
-The server is a dumb vault: it holds ciphertext for a little while and counts views.
-It has no key and no way to read a secret — by design, not by policy.
+The server holds ciphertext for a little while and counts views.
+It has no key and no way to read anything — by design, not by policy.

 The flow